PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

       AIs ranked *top-13%* among teams that captured at least one flag, *while being as fast as top multi-person human teams*.
 AIs solved Crypto and Reversing challenges of the "medium" level.
 Our setup allows us to report first ever 50%-task-completion time horizon for cyber #tododmv[I feel confused reading this].
 It is on the order of 1 hour, which is consistent with METR's estimate #cite(<measuring-ai-ability-to-complete-long-tasks>) for general AI performance.

       We also examine AI performance on another CTF event - CyberApocalypse, where it achieves top-21% score.

+      *v3 *

+      #strike[Evaluations #todomt[can we say "evaluations" instead of "eliciting"? in the abstract, unless they mean very different things?]#todoap[they have slightly different meanings.
+Evaluations - the process of assessing the capability.
+Elicitations - the process of making sure AI performs to the fullest of its capabilities.
+Hence we can say that Evaluations may be underelicited.] of AI systems often fail to reveal their full capabilities.
+This issue is even more pronounced when evaluating potentially harmful abilities, such as those related to cybersecurity.
+While frontier AI labs may have little incentive to demonstrate the dangerous potential of their own models, safety-focused organizations often lack the resources to deeply investigate or design agent behaviors.
+On the other hand, standard benchmarks fail to convey how AI performance compares to human expertise, making it harder to judge real-world implications.]

+      We propose  crowdsourcing as an effective strategy to evaluate AI capabilities.
+To do so, we organized a first-of-a-kind Capture The Flag (CTF) cybersecurity event, where AI agents competed against each other and human hackers.
+Six AI teams participated in the competition, one of which beat our best-effort approach.

+      AI teams performed in the top 13% of the teams that successfully completed at least one medium-difficulty challenge in areas like cryptography and reverse engineering, while performing with speed comparable to top-performing human teams.
+In a  CTF competition - CyberApocalypse, where the tasks were not specifically tailored for AI teams, AI systems achieved a score within the top 21% of all participating teams.

+Our setup allows us to report the first-ever estimate of the time it takes for AI to #strike[complete half of assigned cybersecurity tasks] — a milestone reached in approximately one hour.
+This time frame is consistent with METR’s estimates for general AI task performance.

+// MT: a stupid question: what is an additional value of another competition? besides confirming results? how important it is to mention it in the abstract?

     ]
   ])
 ]